Yale University Library's holdings of materials on South Asia are strongest and/or fastest growing in the following subject areas:

 Thursday, Jun 1, 1854: William Dwight Whitney becomes the first Edward E. Salisbury Professorship of Sanskrit and Comparative Philology The Edward E. Salisbury Professorship of Sanskrit and Comparative Philology is the second oldest endowed Sanskrit chair in the United States.

 Friday, Jan 1, 1960 to Tuesday, Jan 1, 1980: Yale University Library joins the PL480 - New Delhi programYUL joins the PL480 program, run by the Library of Congress, from approximately 1960 to 1980.
 Yale University Library begins collecting heavily in many South Asian languages, such as Arabic, Persian, and Tibetan.

 Friday, Jan 1, 1999: Yale University Library begins actively collecting South Asian materialThe Librarian for Southeast Asian Studies, Rich Richie, begins curating the new South Asian Collection.
 YUL rejoins the Library of Congress Collective Acquisitions Program.

 Monday, Nov 17, 2008: "President Levin Announces the Yale India Initiative" "The Yale India Initiative promotes the study and teaching of India and South Asia both in the Faculty of Arts and Sciences, and in the Professional Schools, while also creating a platform for innovative leadership education programs."

-Monday, Jul 18, 2011: The first Librarian for South Asian Studies is hiredYale University Library hired a South Asian specialist, Sarah Calhoun.
+Monday, Jul 18, 2011: The first Librarian for South Asian Studies is hiredYale University Library hired a full time South Asian specialist, Sarah Calhoun.

 Monday, Aug 19, 2013: South Asia Collection office movesThe South Asia Collection office moves from Sterling Memorial Library room 333 to room 210.